 A dental sealant is a clear plastic material applied to the chewing surfaces of permanent back teeth (molars and premolars) where decay occurs most often.
 Pits and fissures are depressions and grooves in the chewing surfaces of the back teeth.
 They are difficult to keep clean because toothbrush bristles cannot reach into them.
 The sealant forms a thin covering that keeps out plaque and food and decreases the risk of tooth decay.
 As long as the sealant remains intact, the tooth surface will be protected from decay.
 Our team at Southeast Family Dental would be happy to apply sealants to your child’s teeth at their next cleaning appointment.

-Call Southeast Family Dental today to schedule your appointment with Dr. Bohnert or Dr. Geiger.
+Call Southeast Family Dental today at (317) 359-8000 or use our convenient appointment request form to schedule your appointment with Dr. Geiger, Dr. Jones, or Dr. Miller.
 Our Indianapolis office serves Acton, Beech Grove, Wanamaker, New Palestine, and surrounding areas with customized care for lasting smiles.